DaSpood/Pandora/README.md

 on the loaded loot table.

 The loaded loot table will be fully validated and type checked to make sure it will work with the simulator.

+***WARNING: THE LOOT TABLE FORMAT IS NOT YET FINALIZED AND MAY STILL CHANGE UNEXPECTEDLY AS I FIGURE OUT HOW TO PROPERLY HANDLE EVERYTHING.
+THIS WARNING WILL BE REMOVED ONCE IT'S STABLE.***

 ### Config